 General Information.
-General information used as inputs to the model include: specific vessel and commodity classes, route groups (Table 4-1), commodity transfer rates at each dock (Table 4-2), specifications of turning area usage at each dock, and specifications of anchorage use within the harbor.
+General information used as inputs to the model include specific vessel and commodity classes, route groups (Table 4-1), commodity transfer rates at each dock (Table 4-2), specifications of turning area usage at each dock, and specifications of anchorage use within the harbor.
 Distances between the route groups were developed by evaluating the ten trade routes calling on Tacoma Harbor in 2018.
-The analysis used the average distance of each of route to develop an aggregated "Asia" route.